 - “Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”

 Since the early 1970s, the General Social Survey (GSS) has regularly asked a representative sample of American adults the happiness question.
+Eurobarometer has regularly asked a version of the life satisfaction question in many European nations since the 1970s.
 In five-year intervals since the early 1980s, the World Values Survey has asked happiness and life satisfaction questions in a number of countries.
-Since 2005, the Gallup World Poll has asked adults in most of the world’s nations the ladder question.2
+Since 2005, the Gallup World Poll has asked adults in most of the world’s nations the ladder question.

 DETERMINANTS OF HAPPINESS

 What causes happiness?
 For any given person, genetics and unique individual circumstances play an important role.
 But scientists have identified a number of other important contributors.3

 Physical health.
 Physical health is positively associated with happiness.
 Healthy life expectancy is one of the best predictors of life satisfaction across countries.
 Obesity has a separate happiness-reducing effect.4

 Perceived health may matter as much or more for happiness than actual health.
 Over the years 1972 to 2018, Americans who said their health is poor had an average happiness score of 4 on a scale of 0 to 10; those who said their health is excellent had an average happiness score of 7.
 Comparing across Americans, subjective health is perhaps the most influential determinant of happiness.5

 Mental health.
 Poor mental health, such as diagnosed depression or anxiety disorder, is one of the strongest predictors of low happiness.6